 ) Feb.
 21-22 at UT.

 Aside from the 25 national speakers and more than 200 students expected to be in attendance, one of the main events is the Spartan Pitch Competition where participants compete for seed money to kick-start their venture.

 Karla Solis Zuniga MBA ’14 has refined her pitch, even practicing this past weekend with Toastmasters.
 Zuniga has a provisional patent on a timing device used to alert people when their mascara has expired.

 “Last year I was going through my makeup and trying to decide what items to toss,” she said.
 When she later heard from a friend who got an eye infection from using old mascara, Zuniga turned an idea into action.
 She’s pitching her product at SEEC and looking forward to talking with other entrepreneurs.

 “I’m taking it as a networking platform,” said Zuniga, of Dallas, TX.
 “I’m going to introduce myself to everyone, and hopefully get the resources I need in terms of guidance and advice on licensing my product.”

 The conference is organized and run entirely by UT students with minimal oversight from entrepreneurship faculty.
 This kind of experience equips students with real-world skills and models the way of looking at the world through an entrepreneur’s eyes.

 “The entrepreneurial mindset — which is what we teach in our program — is, at its core, creative problem solving.
-Our students learn to articulate problems and use creative problem solving to find innovative solutions,” said Professor Rebecca White, director of the UT Entrepreneurship Center
+Our students learn to articulate problems and use creative problem solving to find innovative solutions,” said Professor Rebecca White, director of the

-, which recently was awarded
+recently was awarded

 the Outstanding Emerging Entrepreneurship Program Award from the United States Association for Small Business and Entrepreneurship.